Aureatus/WeatherApp/README.md

 3. Write functions to process the JSON data that is recieved from the openWeather API and return only the data that is needed for the weather app.

 4. Set up a form to allow users to input location, then fetch the weather info for what they've inputted.

+5. Display the weather data onto the webpage.